kennitochang/kennitochang.github.io/_pages/contact.md

 title: Contact
 ---

-E-mail: not at kennethcha dot ng
+@: not at kennethcha dot ng

-Location: Newport Beach, California
+&#127760;: Newport Beach, California